boahs/BoahsMD/src/posts/hello.md

 After long consideration of wanting to completely overhaul my personal portfolio website I decided to finally take a plunge into the gorge, and I'm very satisfied with what I've accomplished with this new design!

-The first iteration of [my website](https://boahs.info/) consited of as a simple SPA that used some fancy CSS, and your basic HTML.
+The first iteration of [my website](https://boahs.info/) consisted of as a simple SPA that used some fancy CSS, and your basic HTML.
 I had it set up to present four of my latest projects, and a little bio/about me.

 Taking things to the next level with the second iteration I decided to use [gatsbyJS](https://www.gatsbyjs.org/) for the generation and [graphQL](https://graphql.org/) as my database.
 Gatsby has a lot going on for it - it's a little more complicated to use than your basic static site generators such as [HUGO](https://gohugo.io/), and [Bootstrap](https://getbootstrap.com/) but once you start to understand the gatsby CLI things start rolling quite quickly.